SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 Because Swift is strongly-typed, it is able to perform *type checks* when compiling your code.
-Any mismatched types are flagged up as errors so that you can fix them.
+Any mismatched types are flagged as errors so that you can fix them.

 Type-checking helps to avoid accidental errors when working with different types of value.
 However, this doesn't mean that you have to define the type of every variable you use.